capnkenny/capnkenny.github.io/_posts/2020-05-15-makingAnEmulatorNRT.md

 }
  ```

-  ...and that's it!
+  ...that's it!
 Did a little more testing based on the opcodes with a test ROM (to make sure the instructions passed their test), and it was complete!

 ## After the journey was over...